 Devenish Bradshaw Charitable Trust

-Conserving Laverstock's Water-Meadows and
+Conserving Laverstock's water meadows and chalk stream habitats

-Creating opportunities to spend time with nature.
+Creating opportunities to spend time with nature

 Peaceful access to the countryside is ever more important for our well-being.
 As we attract wildlife back on to the water-meadows we are installing access infrastructure including simple rustic benches, access gates between fields. noticeboards and attractive signs.
 Wellies are essential and a camera to record the natural beauty you will witness is recommended.